jaybarra/draconic-systems/README.md

 # Draconic Systems

-(https://draconicsystems.com)[Draconic Systems] is an open-source hobby site.
+[Draconic Systems](https://draconicsystems.com) is an open-source hobby site.

 ## The Tech